mrsalmanahmad/mrsalmanahmad/README.md

 - 🔭 I’m currently working as Automation Engineer
 - 🌱 I’m currently learning Machine Learning from Kaggle
 - 👯 I’m looking to collaborate on Automation and Machine Learning Projects
-- 💬 Ask me about anything : salmanahmad.logicon@gmail.com
+- 💬 Ask me about anything: salmanahmad.logicon@gmail.com

 **Languages and Tools:**